Risk-Team/CAVAanalytics/README.md

 |    *Boundaries of the fourteen official CORDEX domains.
 [Source](https://cordex.org/data-access/regional-climate-change-simulations-for-cordex-domains/)*  |

 ## More about CAVA

+Traditionally, the approach to climate science consisted of providing means for visualizing climate models and information (e.g IPCC Interactive Atlas) or access points to the raw data (ESGF, Copernicus).
+These two approaches mainly serve basic users (the former) or advanced users (the latter).

-CAVA (Climate and Agriculture Risk Visualization and Assessment) is a framework and approach to climate services developed jointly by **The Food and Agriculture Organization of the United Nations (FAO) and the University of Cantabria**.
-[CAVA is made of a Platform
+CAVA (Climate and Agriculture Risk Visualization and Assessment) is a framework and approach to climate services developed jointly by **The Food and Agriculture Organization of the United Nations (FAO) and the University of Cantabria** that aim at serving both standard users (users who need a GUI) and intermediate users (users with some programming skills who needs easy access to climate data and downstream analyses).
-(GUI)](https://fao-cava.predictia.es/), which is freely accessible and satisfy the needs of most standard users interested in climate and climate change impacts in agriculture and an R package ([**CAVAanalytics**](https://risk-team.github.io/CAVAanalytics/)), which empowers users with direct access to high-resolution climate models and means for easily working and calculating climatic indicators on multi-model ensembles.
+Therefore, [CAVA is made of a Platform (GUI)](https://fao-cava.predictia.es/), which is freely accessible and satisfy the needs of most standard users interested in climate and climate change impacts in agriculture and an R package ([**CAVAanalytics**](https://risk-team.github.io/CAVAanalytics/)), which empowers users with direct access to high-resolution climate models and means for easily working and calculating climatic indicators on multi-model ensembles.